inaimathi/gtypist-single-space/gtypist.typ

 I:(4)
 *:_U_R_L60
-S:    The best letter writers express themselves simply.
+S:The best letter writers express themselves simply.
 They :avoid long words where shorter words will do.
 They have some- :thing to say and they say it interestingly and to the point.
  :A business letter should not be a literary masterpiece, but